Jessetwo/country/README.md

-# Flutter Country Explorer Ap
+# Flutter Country Explorer App

 # Project Overview
 The Country Explorer App is a Flutter application that fetches and displays country details using the REST Countries API.
 Users can search for countries and view information such as the: